avocardio/greenscreen/README.md

 # green-screen

-An efficiency and carbon footprint based "screening process" for large models.
+A package for checking the energy efficiency of large models while training